mattTea/Portfolio/projects/makersBnB.md

     - Regular switching of pair partners and areas of work, to share knowledge and learn about all areas of the application
     - Daily retros to see if we achieved what we wanted to, and we can improve - also regular re-prioritisation if necessary

-- Is everyone having fun throughout the week?
-Ask them!
+- _Is everyone having fun throughout the week?
+Ask them!_
-- Do you have a clear idea of what everyone in your team is doing?
-What their struggles are at the moment, what they're trying to achieve?
+- _Do you have a clear idea of what everyone in your team is doing?
+What their struggles are at the moment, what they're trying to achieve?_
-  - Celebrated the good bits (getting databases running through node, changing direction on technology) - lots fo high-fives when things worked!
+  - Celebrated the good bits (getting databases running through node, changing direction on technology) - lots of high-fives when things worked!
   - Keeping an eye out for each other when we were getting blocked - regular check-ins and reviews of how we were doing
   - Decision-making as a team (switch from JS back to Ruby)

-- Have you received and given real code review?
-Real code review means feedback that results in changes to code (new commits).
+- _Have you received and given code reviews?_
   - Code reviews at pull request before we merged
+  - Decisions were often shared between tests and code was written
+  - Additional commits were added to PRs where feedback resulted in a change
-  - Pairing on everything meant that 2 people always had a good view on design decisions for every bit of code, and the shor reviews at each merge (also small, no branches lived for more than a few hours) meant all 4 of us could learn about every aspect of the code
+  - Pairing on everything meant that 2 people always had a good view on design decisions for every bit of code, and the short reviews at each merge (also small, no branches lived for more than a few hours) meant all 4 of us could learn about every aspect of the code

-- How are others finding building on the code you wrote?
+- _How are others finding building on the code you wrote?
 Can they understand it?
 Can they build upon it?
-Ask them!
+Ask them!_
   - We all built easily on each others code, and where we changed things we shared that
   - It also taught us not to get too precious over our own code, but to be pragmatic

-- Are you happy with the code you're writing?
+- _Are you happy with the code you're writing?
 Is it as good as code you'd produce alone?
-Better?
+Better?_
   - Decisions felt more thorough as each of us had to explain each of our decisions

-- Have you invited a coach to your retros or stand-ups to give you feedback on your process?
+- _Have you invited a coach to your retros or stand-ups to give you feedback on your process?_
   - We conducted a cohort wide show & tell/retro for every team - we all shared what we loved, what we learnt and what we longed for

 ------